MIC-DKFZ/semantic_segmentation/config/Readme.md

-# Walkthrough the Config Jungle
+# Walkthrough of Config Jungle

 In this repository [Hydra](https://hydra.cc/) is used for configuring and managing experiments.
 Therefore, configuration files and their handling are of major importance, which is why they are explained in more detail below.
 First, the basic functionality of Hydra will be briefly explained.
-At first glance, the use of hydra may make the configuration more complicated and confusing, but this will quickly disappear if you familiarize yourself with it a bit.
+At first glance, the use of Hydra may make the configuration more complicated and confusing, but this will quickly disappear if you familiarize yourself with it a bit.
-The advantage that Hydra provides is the ease of managing experiments and allows to easily add new models or datasets (and more) without changing the base code.
+The advantage that Hydra provides is the ease of managing experiments and to easily add new models or datasets (and more) without changing the base code.
-Since Hydra uses the [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) package to handle .yaml files, also Omegaconf and YAML are also briefly introduced.
+Since Hydra uses the [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) package to handle .yaml files, Omegaconf and YAML are also briefly introduced.
-Following this is a walkthrough of all the available configurations in this repository and how to use them.

 ## Basics

-[Hydra](https://hydra.cc/) automatically loads and composes different configuration files and allows to dynamically overriding values at runtime via the command line.
+[Hydra](https://hydra.cc/) automatically loads and composes different configuration files and allows to dynamically override values at runtime via the command line.
 In Hydra, *.yaml* files are used to set configurations.
 In this repository the *config/baseline.yaml* can be seen as the main file from which other configurations are composed.
 Each subfolder in *config/* is a [config group](https://hydra.cc/docs/tutorials/basic/your_first_app/config_groups/), which contains a separate config file for each alternative inside.
 For example the config group *model* is located in the *config/model* subfolder with a separate *.yaml* file for each available model (hrnet.yaml, hrnet_ocr.yaml, ...).
 The individual config files contain model/dataset/etc. specific parameters, such as the number of channels in a layer of the model or the number of classes in a dataset.
-Having a separate config files for each model/dataset/etc. makes it easy to switch between them and arbitrary combine different config files from different config groups.
+Having a separate config file for each model/dataset/etc. makes it easy to switch between them and arbitrarily combine different config files from different config groups.
 Additionally, this ensures that only the relevant parameters are loaded into the job configuration.
 Hydra creates the [job configuration](https://hydra.cc/docs/1.0/configure_hydra/job/) by composing the configuration files from the different configuration groups.
 Basically, exactly one config file from each config group is used in this process